akrinos/akrinos.github.io/_pages/teaching.md

 Computational science suffers from below-average diversity because of a lack of effective teaching and outreach (Lang et al. 2016).
 Arianna is committed to creating inclusive learning experiences that illustrate the power of computing approaches across disciplines.

+### 2026 Wareham Elementary STEAM Fair

+This year, we planned an activity with beads and bracelets centered around communicating the science of DNA and base pairing.

 ### 2025 Software Carpentries Course: Shell and Python

 Almost 40 students at Woods Hole Oceanographic Institution joined this year's Carpentries workshop on the shell and Python!